-For the School of Engineering undergraduates, the percentage of US-citizen or permanent-resident students who identified at least in part with an underrepresented minority was 638 (28% of 2,242) in fall 2014.
-For graduate students, there were 216 (11% of 1,901) in the same period.
-There were 1,393 (42% of 3,294) graduate nonresident alien students.
-For engineering faculty, those who identified with an underrepresented minority grew from 5% in 2005 to 7% in 2015, and those who identified as international grew from 45% in 2005 to 50% in 2015.
-(Note: this includes those who were born outside the US).
+For engineering undergraduates, the percentage of US-citizen or permanent-resident students who identified at least in part with an underrepresented minority was 629 (28 percent of 2,257) in fall 2016.
+For graduate students, there were 220 (12 percent of 1,856) in the same period.
+There were 1,407 (43 percent of 3,263) graduate nonresident alien students.
+For engineering faculty, those who identified with an underrepresented minority grew from 5 percent in fall 2004 to 8 percent in fall 2016 and those who identified as international grew from 45 percent in fall 2004 to 51 percent in fall 2016.
+(Note: this includes those who were born outside the U.S.).

 - Nondiscrimination and Equal Opportunity in NASA Assisted Programs: Title VI of the Civil Rights Act of 1964 and Related Laws